+bkutatel@fiu.edu

+@BesikiLuka

-bkutatel@fiu.edu @BesikiLuka 11200 SW 8th ST, PCA 364A, Miami, FL 33199
+11200 SW 8th ST, PCA 364A, Miami, FL 33199, USA

-- Associate Professor in the Department of Criminology & Criminal Justice at Florida International University (FIU), where I manage multiple research projects and mentor doctoral students. - 20 years of experience conducting criminal justice research internationally, including in DR Congo, Georgia, Haiti, Liberia, and across U.S. jurisdictions.
-Worked on various rule-of-law and justice reform initiatives supported by the United Nations. - Led the launch of Prosecutorial Performance Indicators, a research and technical assistance project which helps local prosecutorial offices develop public-facing data dashboards, assess racial and ethnic disparities across prosecutorial decision points, improve data and analytical capacity, and build data culture. - Raised over \$21m in research funds, including \$9m+ while at Florida International University, since 2016.
-Led multiple National Institute of Justice (NIJ)-funded projects. - Solo- and first-author publications in each of the three highly-prestigious flagship journals in criminal justice, criminology, and legal psychology-Justice Quarterly, Criminology, and Law & Human Behavior. - Research and op-eds featured in The New York Times, The Washington Post, The Miami Herald, The Tampa Bay Times, The Orlando Sentinel, The Huffington Post, and The Crime Report. - Previously: Research Director at the Institute for State & Local Governance (ISLG), and Research Director in the Prosecution and Racial Justice Program of the Vera Institute of Justice. - Research interests: prosecution, equality, racial justice, hate crimes, international rule of law, measurement and evaluation, and the development of performance indicators. - Personal: a queer immigrant from Georgia.
-Married with three children.
-Obsessed with Art Nouveau.
+- I am currently holding the position of Full Professor in the Department of Criminology & Criminal Justice at Florida International University (FIU), where I oversee multiple research projects and provide mentorship to doctoral students. - Over the past two decades, I have conducted extensive criminal justice research internationally, including projects in DR Congo, Georgia, Haiti, Liberia, and various U.S. jurisdictions.
+My work has been integral to several rule-of-law and justice reform initiatives in these countries. - With my outstanding team of collaborators, I led the launch of the Prosecutorial Performance Indicators, a comprehensive research and technical assistance project.
+This project aids local prosecutorial offices in creating public-facing data dashboards, evaluating racial and ethnic disparities in prosecutorial decision points, enhancing data and analytical capacity, and fostering a data-driven culture. - Throughout my career, I have secured over \$22 million in research funds, with a notable \$12 million obtained during my tenure at Florida International University since 2016.
+I have taken the lead on four National Institute of Justice (NIJ/DOJ)-funded projects. - I published multiple solo- and first-author papers in the flagship journals of criminal justice, criminology, and legal psychology-Justice Quarterly, Criminology, and Law & Human Behavior. - My research and op-eds have been featured in reputable outlets such as The Bloomberg Law, The New York Times, The Washington Post, The Miami Herald, The Tampa Bay Times, The Orlando Sentinel, The Huffington Post, and The Crime Report. - Prior to my current role, I served as the Research Director at the Institute for State & Local Governance (ISLG), and the Research Director in the Prosecution and Racial Justice Program of the Vera Institute of Justice. - My research interests span a wide spectrum, including prosecution, equality, racial justice, hate crimes, international rule of law, measurement and evaluation, and the development of performance indicators. - On a personal note, I am a gay man and an immigrant from Georgia.
+I am married to Glen Greely and together we have three wonderful children-Alex, Madlena and Eleanor.
+I hold a deep passion for Art Nouveau and enjoy playing tennis (especially with my kids and husband).